-The range of sea areas A2 should be verified by field strength measurements.
+The range of sea area A2 should be verified by field strength measurements.

-\ Administrations should determine time periods and seasons appropriate to their geographic area based on prevailing noise level.
+1 Administrations should determine time periods and seasons appropriate to their geographic area based on prevailing noise level.

-\\ See footnote to regulation IV/16(c)(i) of the 1981 amendments to the 1974 SOLAS Convention.
+2 See footnote to regulation IV/16(c)(i) of the 1981 amendments to the 1974 SOLAS Convention.